rayokamoto/cabinet/docs/features.md

 - Absolute path
 - Template path

 When you run a command, you must provide a path/directory to sort.
 If no path option is provided, it defaults to using the absolute path.
 Otherwise, you can refer to the absolute path using the `-a` or `--absolute` options.
-Currently, the option to use relative paths is not supported.
-E.g. you are in a directory with the folder `projects`, simply typing `projects` as your path will not work.
+Relative paths also work.
+E.g. you are in a directory with the folder `projects`, simply typing `projects` as your path will work.

 Example
 ```